 - "I like a bit of rough.
 Who doesn't?"

-- According to his Web site, Alliss weighed 14 pounds, 11 ounces at birth, a European record at the time for biggest baby.
+- According to his Web site, Alliss weighed 14 pounds, 11 ounces at birth, which Alliss claims was a European record at the time for biggest baby.

 - Peter Alliss' father, Percy, also played multiple times for the Great Britain Ryder Cup team.
 The Allisses are one of only two father-son duos to play in the Ryder Cup.
 Antonio and Ignacio Garrido of Spain are the other pair.

 - Alliss gave lessons to actor Sean Connery before the filming of the James Bond movie Goldfinger, in which Connery, as Bond, played a golf match against the villain.